-The B-Free works with all Britax infant car seats.
-It comes standard with car seat adapters (above) that clip onto the frame on both sides.
+The B-Free works with all Britax infant car seats, coming standard with car seat adapters (above) that clip onto the frame on both sides.
 The car seat then clips into the two adapters for a secure and snug fit.
-You don't need to remove the seat or the canopy and the canopy can be used over the carrier for additional protection or privacy.
+You don't need to remove the seat or the canopy, and the canopy can pull over the carrier for additional protection or privacy.

 Weight and Folded Size

 The B-Free is light and compact for a full-size stroller earning a 7 of 10 for weight and folded size in a gear category where being small and easy to carry is King.
 The B-Free weighs 22.6 lbs making it fairly heavy for a car seat stroller, but it folds into 6,674.40 cubic inches which makes it the fifth smallest when folded.
 By comparison, the UPPAbaby Cruz only weighs 15.3 lbs and is 7,859.91 cubic inches folded.

 Many of the lightweight and compact strollers that make great options for car seats struggled to be easy to push and turn.
 The B-Free earns a 7 of 10 for maneuverability where the only options to score higher have rubber, air-filled tires.
 The three-wheel stroller has a locking swivel front wheel and a shorter footprint that help it negotiate small spaces and tight turns.
 The single front wheel is an improvement over dual wheel strollers helping it move smoothly and easily over uneven surfaces.
 It isn't an off-road dream, but it can manage a play park or greenbelt easy enough.